Hagar-Elbakry/Momenty/README.md

 ## File Storage

-This project use Laravel's built-in file storage system to handle user-uploaded files, such as profile avatars and banners.
+This project use Laravel's built-in file storage system to handle user-uploaded files, such as profile avatars and posts.
 Make sure to create a symbolic link for the `storage` directory with the following command:

 ```sh